ericywl/sutd-coin/README.md

 **Vendor** will start printing _False_ because they are sad now and their previous payment from **BadSPVClient** was invalidated from the blockchain.

+_The demonstration may have a chance of failing due to some unforseen race conditions (the adversary losing), so run the same command again!_

 ### Selfish Mining